wkCircle/githubio_tutorial/README.md

 6. Copy the web address and use incognito mode/window to test the availability of the web.
 7. Done!

-`PS`
+PS</br>
 Before uploading index.html, you can firstly inspect its appearance on your local machine: just double click the file and your browser will show how it looks like.
-Notice that your pdf file and index.html should be placed at the same dir.
+Notice that your pdf file and index.html should be placed at the same dir.</br>

-`Relevant tutorial`
+Relevant tutorial</br>
 Ref: https://gitbook.tw/chapters/github/using-github-pages.html